 The mission applications that use SOIS services appear as a wild-card function at the top of Figure 19.
-A set of device services, which are derived from SOIS EDSs, act as command and data handling functions for onboard devices.
-The device services utilize SOIS subnet functions to communicate with devices through a variety of onboard subnetwork technologies.
+A set of device services, which are derived from SOIS EDSs, provide command and data handling functions for onboard devices.
+The device services utilize SOIS subnet functions to communicate with devices connected via a variety of different onboard subnetwork technologies.

 Protocol Convergence Functions

-One of the historical features of SOIS is the capability to compose a stack of “convergence” functions to provide uniform levels of service across a variety of subnetworks that individually provide different levels of service.
-The convergence functions are mentioned in the SOIS green book [1], but have not yet developed in relation to the SOIS model; for this reason, the diagram below shows the convergence functions in an arbitrary order.
+One of the features of SOIS is the capability to compose a stack of “convergence” functions to provide uniform types of services across a variety of subnetworks that individually provide different levels of service.
+The convergence functions are mentioned in the SOIS Green Book [1], but have not yet developed in relation to the SOIS model; for this reason, the diagram below shows the convergence functions in an arbitrary order.